top of page

 No discussion about fat would be complete without discussing cholesterol.
 Cholesterol comes from animal foods and is produced by the liver.
 LDL cholesterol is considered the "bad" cholesterol because it contributes to plaque.
 This thick, hard deposit can clog arteries and make them less flexible, causing a condition called atherosclerosis.

 HDL cholesterol is considered the "good" cholesterol because it helps remove LDL cholesterol from the arteries.
-It is believed that HDL acts as a scavenger, carrying LDL cholesterol away from the arteries and back to the liver, where it is broken down and passed from the body.
-HDL cholesterol contributes to cell strength, makes hormones that benefit from stress, is essential for healthy bones and muscles, digestion of fats, and bile production.
-It also acts as an antioxidant, protecting us against cellular damage, leading to heart disease and cancer
+It is believed that HDL acts as a scavenger, carrying LDL cholesterol from the arteries back to the liver, where it is broken down and excreted from the body.
+HDL cholesterol contributes to cell strength, helps produce hormones that benefit from stress, and is essential for healthy bones and muscles, fat digestion, and bile production.
+It also acts as an antioxidant, protecting us against cellular damage, leading to heart disease and cancer.

 Below is a breakdown of most cooking fats and oils: